shaojie-xu-kp/spring-boot-zuul-math-app/README.md

 # spring-boot-zuul-math-app

 It is composed of two projects
-1. api-gateway is the api gateway project will is client facing and acting as a load balancer as well
+1. api-gateway is the api gateway project will be client facing and acting as a load balancer as well
 2. math-app is the math service application, a backend project, will be accessd by api-gateway

-The request will first hit api-gateway, and will be dispatched to one of the live node of math-app Kafka is added into this project to act as the message broker to synchronize the cache of both nodes.
+The request will first hit api-gateway, and will be dispatched to one of the live node of math-app.
+Kafka is added into this project to act as the message broker to synchronize the cache of both nodes.
 To avoid distributed cache consistency issue, I programmed in the way that the cache will be updated only by Kafka topic update, to archieve an eventual consistency.